 When your child has a fever, it is a sign that their immune system is fighting off an infection.
-“The vast majority of infectious diseases that are associated with a high fever are caused by a virus, and are usually accompanied by coughing, congestion, vomiting or diarrhea,” says LeAnn Kridelbaugh, M.D., President of Children’s Health℠ Pediatric Group.
+“The vast majority of infectious diseases that are associated with a high fever are caused by a virus, and are usually accompanied by coughing, congestion, vomiting or diarrhea,” says LeAnn Kridelbaugh, M.D., pediatrician with Children’s Health℠ Pediatric Group.
 “Fever can also coincide with an ear infection or strep throat as well as less common infections like pneumonia.”

 Reducing the fever will not help your child get rid of the infection but it will relieve the discomfort associated with it and allow for an opportunity to re-evaluate your child’s symptoms.